Malcom to join Barcelona on US tour

-The Brazilian winger put pen to paper on a five-year contract on Wednesday (AEST) after Barca agreed a €41million ($64.5 million) deal with Bordeaux, hijacking Roma's proposed switch for the 21-year-old.
+The Brazilian winger put pen to paper on a five-year contract on Wednesday (NZST) after Barca agreed a €41million ($70.5 million) deal with Bordeaux, hijacking Roma's proposed switch for the 21-year-old.

 Bordeaux announced earlier this week that a fee had been agreed with Roma, only for Malcom to reportedly reject that move in favour of joining the Spanish champion.

-Malcom could feature when Barca meets Tottenham Hotspur in the International Champions Cup in California on Sunday (AEST), before potentially facing the club he snubbed, Roma, next Wednesday (AEST).
+Malcom could feature when Barca meets Tottenham Hotspur in the International Champions Cup in California on Sunday (NZST), before potentially facing the club he snubbed, Roma, next Wednesday (NZST).

-Barca concludes its ICC fixtures against AC Milan on 5 August (AEST).
+Barca concludes its ICC fixtures against AC Milan on 5 August (NZST).